carl2087/final-whistle/README.md

 ### Login and register

-To give visitors of the site the ability to register for an account and to be able to sign in etc. I used a Django feature called allauth this makes it easier to set up security for users and streamlines the whole process.
+To give visitors of the site the ability to register for an account and to be able to sign in etc. I used a Django app called allauth this makes it easier to set up security for users and streamlines the whole process.

 Register form